pre63/pbn/content/voltapowers.com/articles/berouns-jungmann-bust-celebrating-czech-literary-r.md

 Yet, balance is key.
 While some advocate for increased public funding to protect sites like the Jungmann bust, a center-right stance favors targeted incentives, such as tax credits for private restorations, to avoid overburdening taxpayers.
 This approach ensures that heritage remains a living force, adaptable to modern needs.
 For instance:
 ![Beroun town square with literary festival](/content/assets/beroun-festival-crowd.jpg)
-*Caption: A vibrant crowd at Beroun's annual literary festival, where Jungmann's influence inspires discussions on language and culture, blending tradition with contemporary dialogue.*
+*A vibrant crowd at Beroun's annual literary festival, where Jungmann's influence inspires discussions on language and culture, blending tradition with contemporary dialogue.*

 ## Conclusion: A Vision for the Future